mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/managing-emotional-stress.md

 thumbnail: "managing-emotional-stress.jpeg"
 ---

-# MANAGING EMOTIONAL STRESSIt is completely healthy to be angry, sad, worried, or cry over something that made you upset.
+# MANAGING EMOTIONAL STRESS

+It is completely healthy to be angry, sad, worried, or cry over something that made you upset.
 But when these emotions start to create a hurdle for you that won’t let you go about living your daily life, that’s where the real issue is.
 Such emotional stress should be managed so that quality of life can be improved.
 There are hundreds of ways you can employ to manage these emotional states and one such way is chiropractic care.

-## WHAT IS EMOTIONAL STRESS ?Stress is a very normal reaction to anything or any event that is worrisome.
+## WHAT IS EMOTIONAL STRESS?

+Stress is a very normal reaction to anything or any event that is worrisome.
 If the emotion underlying your feelings interferes with your ability to live life and overwhelms you into being unable to do the most basic day to day tasks, this is an unhealthy form of stress called emotional stress.
 This translates to a psychological strain on your mind and body which can affect your life very negatively.

-### SIGNS AND SYMPTOMSSymptoms of emotional stress can be varied.
+### SIGNS AND SYMPTOMS

+Symptoms of emotional stress can be varied.
 Some of the many symptoms you might encounter are:

 - General body aches; like shoulder pain, back pain.
 - Increased heart rate.